 While it is true that celebrity influence is undoubtedly the oldest type of influence, dating back to royalty promoting Wedgewood chinaware in the 1750s, influencer marketing has moved on a long way since then.
 It is only with the universal popularity of social media that other types of influencer have evolved.

 Celebrity influencers still exist, of course, even in the modern social media world, and they often attract followings of 1 million plus on their social media accounts.
 However, they are usually celebrities because of their own talent and are the least likely type of influencer to promote a brand’s message.
-Macro influencers have more potential for brands.
-They tend to be bloggers, journalists or executives with followings of 10,000 to 1,000,000 on a social media platform.
+Micro influencers have more potential for brands.
+They tend to be bloggers, journalists or executives with followings of 10,000 to 50,000 on a social media platform.
 They tend to receive 5% to 25% engagement on their posts.
 Macro influencers usually have influence in major high-level topic areas, for instance, they may run a fashion blog, or be a journalist for a tech website.

-The most important type of influencer for marketing purposes is the micro influencer.
+The most important type of influencer for marketing purposes is the nano influencer.
 He is probably very normal in everyday life.
 His social media reach is not gigantic either, with an average of 500 to 10,000 followers per social media platform.
 However, he will probably be actively involved with his followers and generate 25% to 50% engagement per post.
 He will have a special relationship with his networks, and is particularly likely to promote brands with which he has a positive personal experience.

 2. Operating In-House or Using an Agency